 The Bioinformatics Graduate Program is the academic component of DCMB.
-The program is led by Dr. Margit Burmeister, Professor of Computational Medicine & Bioinformatics & Human Genetics and Dr. Daniel M Burns, Jr., Professor of Mathematics.
+The program is led by Dr. Margit Burmeister, Professor of Computational Medicine & Bioinformatics & Human Genetics and Dr. Maureen Sartor, Associate Professor of Computational Medicine & Bioinformatics & Biostatistics.
 Multidisciplinary faculty support the robust curriculum and research opportunities for the students.

 The Bioinformatics Graduate Program is also home to two NIH T32 training grants: The Bioinformatics Training Program (NIGMS) and The Proteome Informatics of Cancer Training Program (NCI).